anthelix/udacity_project5/README.md

     conda remove --name psyco --all # remove conda info --envs # check psyco setup
     ```
-* Then, setup the `./redshift/dwh.cfg` file with your AWS credentials
+Then, setup the `./redshift/dwh.cfg` file with your AWS credentials.
+The `mycluster.py` python script, create a roleArn, a Redshift Cluster and a connection with the Vpc default Group.

 #### Makefile
-For now, we have "psyco" Conda env and Docker setup.
+For now, we have "psyco" Conda environment and Docker container setup.
 This Makefile allows me to use commands in a simple way and often.
 * Run `make` to get the help for this Makefile
 * In the root folder of this project, location of the Makefile file,
     * `conda activate psyco`